mariomalak1/clothingStore/README.md

 - display all users
 - if cart will be cancelled and no orders in it, delete it without go to delete page
 - if press order and not chosen a specific product, display message not error
+- admin can suspend any user except the other admins

 to run this program on your machine

 First, you want to install only Python programming language from https://www.python.org/

 **Remember**: To Add Python To Path in the Installation

 32-bit version: